 - Vanilla Extract / Vanilla Syrup - For the cold brew, use any bottled brand of vanilla syrup, i.e. Starbucks, Torani, Monin, etc. It's also really easy to make vanilla syrup at home with vanilla extract, sugar, and water.
 For this recipe, mix 1 teaspoon of both sugar and hot water and a dash of high quality vanilla extract.
 For the cold foam, since we're using sweetened condensed milk it doesn't need extra sugar.
 I recommend using vanilla extract instead.

-How to make Pumpkin Sweet Cream Cold Foam
+How to make Pumpkin Cream Cold Foam

 Break up making the cold foam into two steps - first whipping the heavy cream, milk, sweetened condensed milk, and vanilla extract which makes a version of the Starbucks sweet cream cold foam without using a pre-bought vanilla syrup.
+This helps ensure the mixture gets thick.

 Start by pouring the non-fat milk, or milk of choice, and heavy cream into a large mixing bowl or mason jar along with the sweetened condensed milk and vanilla extract.
-This is the sweet cream cold foam base, which is used for Starbucks cold brews but can be added to any drink.

-Use a frother, whisk, electric mixer, french press, blender bottle, blender, etc to make the cold foam.
-Keep whipping it until it forms large bubbles, and then continue whipping until it's smoother and thickens significantly.
+Whip with an electric mixer until it forms large bubbles, and then continue whipping until it's smoother and thickens significantly.

-To make the Pumpkin Cream Cold Foam, add the pumpkin puree and pumpkin spice on to the side of the bowl with the cold foam so it doesn't deflate.
+Add the pumpkin puree and pumpkin spice on to the side of the bowl with the cold foam so it doesn't deflate.
 Continue whisking until fully combined.

 And it's done!